danharel/compcon/Roadmap.md

 ## v1 (projected: early April 2019)

+### Readability and Style Normalization
+Font sizing and weight, spacing, gutters, and colors can be improved and standardized across the whole app, making it nicer to use and setting up future styling passes.

 ### Printing
 The final "core" Pilot Editor feature, COMP/CON needs to allow player to print pilot and mech sheets for tabletop use.
 Users should have a reasonably fine degree of control as to what is printed, and how (eg. include space for notes, don't print images, etc.)